This feature is only available to Office 365 subscribers. Subscribers get new features and improvements monthly. Click to try or buy a subscription.

 To create an outline

-In PowerPoint 2016 or PowerPoint 2016 for Mac, select File > New.
+In PowerPoint for Office 365 or PowerPoint for Office 365 for Mac, select File > New.
 Then select the QuickStarter template:

 Specify a subject to search on, or choose from a popular subject shown at the bottom of the dialog box.